JSA2026: “I’m Rewriting What It Means to Be a Felon in New York”

 📊 Why This Matters

-• Former offenders face 300+ restrictions on jobs, housing, and life opportunities
+• 🚫 These individuals face 300+ legal restrictions that limit jobs, housing, and dignity

 🧱 I Welcome the Legal Fight

 A state where justice doesn’t mean exile.
-A state where your worst mistake isn’t your final label.
-A state that defends freedom, protects the innocent, and still believes in redemption.
+Where non-violent ex-offenders are no longer punished for life.
+Where your worst moment isn’t your forever label.
+Where we defend the innocent, punish the violent, and believe in redemption.

 Discover more from JSA NYS Gov. 2026